- Data proves birthing program works

 Australian researchers are calling for urgent action to reduce the incidence of cardiovascular disease in women – the leading cause of death for women around the world.
 The first global report on the issue urges action to tackle inequities in the diagnosis, treatment and prevention of heart disease.
 17 experts from 11 countries, including Australia, authored the study, which found heart, stroke and blood vessel disease in women was understudied, under-recognised, underdiagnosed and undertreated.

-Around 2.1 million Australian women have cardiovascular disease, which includes heart disease and stroke, and it accounts for about one-in-four female deaths.
+Around 2.1m Australian women have cardiovascular disease, which includes heart disease and stroke, and it accounts for about one-in-four female deaths.
 Cardiovascular disease accounts for 35% of women’s deaths worldwide each year.
 “This report reinforces that strategies to reduce heart disease in women should be targeted to the most vulnerable people globally, including Aboriginal and Torres Strait Islander women in Australia.”
 Aboriginal and Torres Strait Islander women are almost twice as likely as non-Indigenous women to have heart, stroke and vascular disease.

 To view the full article from The West Australian click here.